pocharis/pocharis.github.io/README.md

 # Arinze Christopher
 I am the very definition of a mimimum viable product always iterating to find my market fit.
-However i must emphasise that I may in the actual sense never reach that market fit.
+However i must emphasize that I may in the actual sense never reach that market fit.

  Foods I like so far in Ghana are;
 * Ukwa